 Hickory Flat is a tiny town located in the state of Mississippi.
 With a population of 481 people and just one neighborhood, Hickory Flat is the 211th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Hickory Flat is generally considered to be a blue-collar town.
-55.23% of the Hickory Flat workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hickory Flat, you'll notice that it is more blue-collar than most other communities in America.
+55.23% of Hickory Flat’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hickory Flat is a town of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Hickory Flat who work in teaching (12.13%), sales jobs (8.37%), and healthcare (5.86%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hickory Flat has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hickory Flat a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.